MKeel1ng/MKeel1ng.github.io/README.md

 ## Introduction

 This website is still under construction!
 I am an almost graduated PhD student, and I'd like to show off some of the projects I've worked on.
 They are a mix of academic work tied to my study of cells, and also other things that interest me (like tattoos).
 I hope you find them interesting!
+You can contact me via [LinkedIn](https://www.linkedin.com/in/michael-keeling/).

 ## Project list